Men's magazines: an A to Z

 11. T3 to Zoo Weekly

-Razzle Jan 1933
+Razzle magazine cover Jan 1933

-Razzle issue 5 in January 1933.
+Razzle magazine issue 5 in January 1933.
 It was a large format title (9in x 12in)

-Razzle News CHronicle advert bateman Advert on the inside cover of the above issue for News-Chronicle.
+Razzle News Chronicle advert bateman Advert on the inside cover of the above issue for News Chronicle.
 The cartoon was by HM Bateman

 Razzle men's magazine issue 6 front cover